pesos/grofer/README.md

 grofer [FLAGS]
 ```

-The command displays the default root page which provides verall CPU, Memory, Network and Disk Metrics.
+The command displays the default root page which provides overall CPU, Memory, Network and Disk Metrics.

 Optional flags: